InsertKoinIO/koin-annotations/docs/reference/koin-annotations/start.md

 ## Getting Started

 Not familiar with Koin?
-First take a look at [Koin Getting Started](https://insert-koin.io/docs/quickstart/kotlin)
+First, take a look at [Koin Getting Started](https://insert-koin.io/docs/quickstart/kotlin)

 Tag your components with definition & module annotations, and use the regular Koin API.